Bounds on expected propagation time of probabilistic zero forcing: Introduction

-Just as propagation time or the graph infection number is studied in classical zero forcing, a natural parameter of interest is the \emph{expected propagation time} of a vertex set in probabilistic zero forcing, defined as follows.
-The propagation time of a nonempty set $Z$ of vertices of a connected graph $G,$ denoted as $\ptpzf(G, Z),$ is a random variable that represents the time at which the last white vertex turns blue when applying a probabilistic zero forcing process starting with the set $Z$ blue.
-For a graph $G$ of order $n$ and a set $Z\subeq V(G)$ of vertices, the expected propagation time of $Z$ for $G$ is the expected value of the propagation time of $Z,$ namely

-We are especially interested in the case where $|Z| = 1,$ and define the expected propagation time for the graph, $\ept(G)$ as the minimum expected propagation time of a single vertex:

-Another parameter in the study of zero forcing is the \emph{throttling number}.
-Throttling was initially defined in \cite{throttle} and studies the balance between resources used to accomplish a task and time needed to accomplish the task.
-For a set $Z$ of vertices of $G,$ we define the throttling number as and the throttling number of a graph $G$ is
+Just as propagation time is studied in classical zero forcing, a natural parameter of interest is the \emph{expected propagation time} of a vertex set in probabilistic zero forcing, which we will now define.
+The propagation time of a nonempty set $S$ of vertices of $G,$ denoted as $\ptpzf(G, S),$ is a random variable that represents the time at which the last white vertex turns blue when applying a probabilistic zero forcing process starting with the set $S$ blue.
+For a set $S\subeq V$ of vertices, the expected propagation time of $S$ for $G$ is the expected value of the propagation time of $S$, namely $\ept(G, S) = \bE[\ptpzf(G, S)].$ We are especially interested in the case where $\abs{S} = 1,$ hence we define the expected propagation time $\ept(G)$ for $G$ as the minimum expected propagation time of a single vertex, namely $\ept(G) = \min_{v \in V} \bE[\ptpzf(G, \{v\})].$ Another parameter in the study of zero forcing is the \emph{throttling number}.
+Throttling was initially defined in \cite{throttle} in order to study the balance between resources used to accomplish a task and time needed to accomplish the task.
+In \cite{GH}, the throttling number of a set $S$ of vertices of $G$ is defined to be $\thpzf(G, S) = \abs{S} + \ept(G, S),$ and the throttling number of a graph $G$ is defined to be $\thpzf(G) = \min_{S \subseteq V} \bigc{\thpzf(G, S)}.$